 11. Put yourself in the photograph

-Putting yourself in a travel photograph can be a great memory, and also nice to share with your friends and family.
-The best way to capture such images is to find a nice frame and either use a tripod or friend to capture the picture for you.
+Putting yourself in a travel photograph can help to capture a great memory, and is also nice to share with your friends and family.
+Including yourself in your pictures is a top way to take good travel photos and can also make them a lot more interesting too.
+The best way to capture such images is to find a nice frame/composition and either use a tripod or a friend to capture the picture for you.

 12. Photograph from high viewpoints